eSignature Legality Guide

 The ETA governs the use of electronic signatures in Singapore.
 The Infocomm Media Development Authority ("IMDA") of Singapore regulates the use of electronic signatures and provides that an electronic signature is essentially an acknowledgement provided in an electronic format.
 Such acknowledgement can be used by a business to demonstrate the intention of a party (e.g., acceptance) and that can electronically be used to authenticate the party involved.

-The ETA does not expressly define an electronic signature, but the IMDA provides that examples of an "electronic signature" include:
+The ETA does not expressly define an electronic signature, but the IMDA provides guidance that an electronic signature is a "record of a person's intention or consent", and can include:

 It is the signature of the person to whom it correlates;